Samsung/ONE/docs/runtime/core.md

 ### Module `exec`

-As a result of compilation, `Execution` is created.
-Users can set input and output buffers then finally run it!
+`exec` stands for 'execution'.
+As a result of compilation, `Execution` class is created.
+This class manages the actual execution of the model inference.
+Here is a typical usage of using this class.

+1. Resize input size if needed
+2. Provide input and output buffers
+3. Run the inference in either synchronous/asynchronous mode
+4. Check out the results which are stored in output buffers provided earlier

 ### Module `backend`

 Backends are plugins and they are loaded dynamically(via `dlopen`).
 So this module is a set of interface classes for backend implementation. `compiler` can compile with variety of backends without knowing specific backend implementation.

+Backend interfaces classes are mostly about memory management and kernel generation.
 For more, please refer to [Backend API](#) document.